 History and Versatility of Eggs

-Health benefits of eggs include: lower risks of cardiovascular diseases and stroke; boosts the body’s immune system; support healthy bones; prevention of congenital defects like spina bifida during pregnancy; reduce risks of age-related macular degeneration, cataract and Alzheimers disease; may aid in weight management; promote healthy skin and assist in maintaining healthy central nervous system.
-Eventhough, eggs are considered high in cholesterol, most of the fats in eggs are unsaturated fats and if you do not have egg allergy, consuming them in moderation with a balanced diet can result in higher levels of HDL (good) cholesterol.
-Select eggs that are from organic or free-range chickens and store eggs in the refrigerator for up to one month or by the best before date.
+Although, many consider eggs as high in cholesterol, most of the fats in eggs are unsaturated fats.
+Furthermore, if you do not have egg allergy, consuming them in moderation with a balanced diet.
+Will result in higher levels of HDL (good) cholesterol.
+Select eggs that are from organic or free-range chickens.
+Finally, store eggs in the refrigerator for up to one month or by the best before date.

 Chinese Steamed Egg Pudding